Dr. Chris Bounds Recognized for Outstanding Teaching

 Dr. Chris Bounds ’88, chair of Asbury University’s Christian Studies and Philosophy Department, touches the lives of Asbury students each and every day.
-Whether he’s instructing students in key Biblical and theological concepts, expounding on deep spiritual messages in Chapels or attending various campus activities, his insightful lessons and continual contributions to campus made him the perfect choice for this year’s Francis White Ewbank Award for Excellence in Teaching.
+Whether he’s instructing students in key Biblical and theological concepts, expounding on deep spiritual messages in Chapels or attending various campus activities, his insightful lessons and continual contributions to campus made him the perfect choice for this year’s Frances White Ewbank Award for Excellence in Teaching.
 The award was announced during Academic Convocation, the inaugural Chapel of the semester.

-The Francis White Ewbank Award for Excellence in Teaching is the University’s highest honor for teaching.
+The Frances White Ewbank Award for Excellence in Teaching is the University’s highest honor for teaching.
 The award was created in 2002 by Dr. Paul A. ’56 and Dr. Kay Fuller ’57 Rader and is conferred annually on one full-time faculty member who demonstrates outstanding achievement in teaching effectiveness and spiritual modeling in and outside of the classroom.
 During the spring semester, graduating seniors submit nominations which are then reviewed by a committee before a final selection is announced at the initial chapel of the fall semester.

 “Dr. Bounds is a gifted speaker, teacher and scholar,” Interim Provost Dr. Bonnie Banker said.
 “In addition to being sought as a speaker at events around the nation and internationally, our Asbury community values him as an engaging Chapel speaker, insightful classroom teacher and an involved campus participant.
 As well as being fully engaged in our academic endeavors, he actively embraces the campus community in its fullest sense.
 We are blessed to have him as a part of our Asbury community.”

 When he’s not teaching, Bounds contributes to the wider community of academia through extensive research and writing.
 Read more about his publishing credits here.
-He also serves on the Board of Trustees at One Mission Society (OMS) and The Francis Asbury Society.
+He also serves on the Board of Trustees at One Mission Society (OMS) and The Frances Asbury Society.

 Bounds completed his undergraduate studies at Asbury University, graduating with a degree in Bible and minor in Greek in 1988.
 Following this, he received his M.Div. degree with a focus in theological studies from Asbury Theological Seminary in 1991.
 He earned his M. Phil. in 1994 and a Ph.D. with an emphasis in systemic theology in 1997 from Drew University.